British Rail Class 555

-The British Rail Class 555 METRO is a new class of electric multiple unit, manufactured by Swiss company Stadler Rail, that will enter into service in 2023 on the Tyne and Wear Metro.
-It will replace the original Tyne and Wear Metrocar rolling stock, which have been in use since 1980.
-To facilitate operation of the Class 555, a new Metro Fleet Depot in Gosforth has been built, and 40 of the 60 stations are having platform heights modified.
-Operator Nexus has consulted with both drivers and passengers on the fine details of cab and carriage interior design.
-Costing a total of £362million, the first of the 46 units are expected to enter into service in Autumn 2023.
+The British Rail Class 555 Metro is a class of electric multiple units, commissioned and built for the Tyne and Wear Passenger Transport Executive (Nexus) by the Swiss company Stadler Rail, at a total cost of £362 million, for use on the Tyne and Wear Metro.
+For operation on Network Rail controlled tracks between Pelaw Junction and Sunderland, they are designated on TOPS as the Class 555.

+To facilitate operation of the new trains, a new Metro Fleet Depot in Gosforth has been built, and 40 of the 60 stations are having platform heights modified.
+Nexus has consulted with both drivers and passengers on the fine details of cab and carriage interior design.

+On 18 December 2024, the first unit entered passenger service.
+Eventually the 46 new units will replace the Tyne and Wear Metrocars, which have been in use since the system opened in 1980.

 Selection

-In 2016, the Metro operator Nexus, announced a consultation to determine the views of its customers in the design of its planned new fleet of trains.
+In 2016, Nexus announced a consultation to determine the views of its customers in the design of its planned new fleet of trains.
 At the time, the operator had completed a life-extending refurbishment on its existing fleet that was intended to take it up to its planned life-expiry date, which was estimated for the early to mid 2020s.
 Following this consultation, Nexus began the procurement process to purchase a new fleet of trains, with its initial proposal for a total of 42 units, each of five cars, to replace the 89 existing sets, with an option to order another four units to cope with passenger demand.

 In January 2020, Nexus selected Stadler Rail's Metro platform as the basis for its new trains.
 Two months later, Nexus received funding for an additional four units, taking the total up to 46.

 Construction and commissioning

-Construction of the first Class 555 units is scheduled to begin in August 2021, with delivery planned for the first unit to be delivered in November 2022 for testing and commissioning around the Metro network.
-Two units will be extensively tested at a test track, based in Velim in the Czech Republic.
-The first commissioned unit is due to enter the service in July 2023.
+Construction of the first Class 555 units began in 2021, with delivery of the first unit on the Metro network occurring in early 2023 for testing and commissioning.
+Two units were extensively tested at a test track, based in Velim in the Czech Republic.